Shedding light on the truth

 Advice for those seeking the Society’s assistance who are not Law Enforcement Officers

-• We do not conduct independent investigations.
+• We are not a law enforcement agency and do not conduct independent investigations.

 • We do not work cases involving missing persons.